 W. Louis Sands, CLA 1971, LAW 1974, Chief Judge, Federal District Court for the Middle District of Georgia; first African-American to serve on the court

-Jay Sekulow, BA 1977, LAW 1980, chief counsel, American Center for Law and Justice
+Jay Sekulow, CLA 1977, LAW 1980, chief counsel, American Center for Law and Justice and the European Centre for Law and Justice

 Evett Simmons, LAW 1982, former president, National Bar Association

-Hugh Thompson, LAW 1969, Georgia Supreme Court Justice
+Hugh Thompson, LAW 1969, retired Georgia Supreme Court Chief Justice

 Marc Treadwell, LAW 1981, U.S. District Judge